platformland/electric-book/book/text/identify.md

 * Review code repositories to identify teams working on the same problem.
 * Create a service map or user-journey map and use it to identify common needs.[^5]

 Regardless of approach, all these activities take some time and effort, and will be competing against other priorities.
-So, making it someone's explicit responsibility to spot common needs and duplication across teams, may be required.
+So, make it clear where responsibility to spot common needs and duplication across teams lies.

 ## 2. Provide a path from products to platforms